AndersenLab/post-gatk-nf/README.md

 * __bam__ - name of the bam alignment file
 * __bai__ - name of the bam alignment index file

-!!!
-Note
-    As of 20210501, bam and bam.bai files for all strains of a particular species can be found in one singular location: `/projects/b1059/data/{species}/WI/alignments/` so there is no longer need to provide the location of the bam files.
+*Note: As of 20210501, bam and bam.bai files for all strains of a particular species can be found in one singular location: `/projects/b1059/data/{species}/WI/alignments/` so there is no longer need to provide the location of the bam files.*

 ## --vcf_folder

 Path to the **folder** containing both the hard-filtered and soft-filtered vcf outputs from [`wi-gatk`](https://github.com/AndersenLab/wi-gatk).
 VCF should contain **ALL** strains, the first step will be to subset isotype reference strains for further analysis.

-!!!
-Note
-    This should be the **path to the folder**, we want to isotype-subset both hard and soft filtered VCFs.
-For example: `--vcf_folder /projects/b1059/projects/Katie/wi-gatk/WI-20210121/variation/` or `--vcf_folder /projects/b1059/data/c_elegans/WI/variation/20210121/vcf/`
+*Note: This should be the **path to the folder**, we want to isotype-subset both hard and soft filtered VCFs.
+For example: `--vcf_folder /projects/b1059/projects/Katie/wi-gatk/WI-20210121/variation/` or `--vcf_folder /projects/b1059/data/c_elegans/WI/variation/20210121/vcf/`*

 ### --species (optional)